-Face coverings should also be worn in indoor places where not legally required, especially those that are crowded and enclosed where people may come into contact with others they don't normally meet.
-Employers can choose to ask workers to wear a face covering, even if they are not legally required to, but need to consider reasonable adjustments for workers with disabilities, as well as other obligations to workers arising from legislation.
-Workers may also choose to wear a face covering where it is not legally required and should be supported to do so.
+The Government suggests that face coverings should be worn in crowded and enclosed spaces where people may come into contact with others they don't normally meet.
+Employers can choose to ask workers to wear a face covering, even though they are not legally required to, but need to consider reasonable adjustments for workers with disabilities, as well as other obligations to workers arising from legislation.
+Workers may also choose to wear a face covering where it is not legally required.